 During my tenure at N-TEN, it grew from a one-man staff, with an office in my living room and no members, to a four-person staff, bolstered by about half-a-dozen contractors, with a membership of some 350 organizations and an additional 300-odd individuals spread out across the U.S. and beyond.
 Although N-TEN's now big enough to be sustainable, for several years it was touch-and-go, and I was very focused on growth and reaching new constituents.

-and developed relationships with prospective members.
+As a result, the identify that I established both for N-TEN and for myself was one that assuaged critics, established connections with new constituencies, and developed relationships with prospective members.
 That emphasis on diplomacy and bridge-building opened a lot of doors for N-TEN, but it also defined the organization as an essentially ecumenical forum.

 N-TEN has reached the point where it needs to do more than provide a forum--it needs to take stands on issues that matter to its members--it needs to have a voice.
 At the same time, I've been increasingly eager to speak my mind more freely, to be more candid and less diplomatic.
 But paradoxically, although my personal goals parallel those of N-TEN, I decided to step down as Executive Director.